jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-research-participants.md

 tags: [dscout, software development, screener, research, React app]
 ---

 You can't run research projects in dscout without participants.
-With our tool Recruit, researchers can screen, narrow down, and find the best suited research participants.
+With our tool Recruit, researchers can screen and find the best suited research participants.

 We'll be dive into the screening process after a dscout screener is designed and launched.